Allyship is everyone’s duty—minority or not. But how can you be a good ally and what impact does it make?

 «Managers, as well as individual contributors, ought to recognize the important role they play in building an open and accepting LGBTQ+ work environment to maximize talent potential and achieve a safe and flourishing community,” he says.
 “Allies of the LGBTI community need to practice patience, understanding, and most of all, actively listen when someone chooses to come out.»

-Fortunately, REDI also brought good news; when a concrete LGBTQ+ diversity program is implemented, employees feel safer to come out of the closet, and have so far seen the number rise by 20% across the companies they have worked with.
-It is evident that diversity programs are crucial for the benefit of not only LGBTQ+ employees, but for everyone.
+Fortunately, REDI also brought good news; when a concrete LGBTQ+ diversity program is implemented, employees feel safer to come out of the closet.
+In fact, across the companies REDI has worked with, employees have reported feeling 20% safer being out.
+It’s clear that diversity programs are crucial for the benefit of not only LGBTQ+ employees, but for everyone.

 Following the presentation by Muñoz, a panel discussion was held by professionals from different sectors to discuss allyship at work.
 The panel was comprised of: